wp-plugins/opensearchserver-search/readme.txt

 Two ways to get an OpenSearchServer instance:

- * Deploy it on your own server by reading the [OpenSearchServer documentation](http://www.open-search-server.com/documentation "OpenSearchServer documentation")
+ * Deploy it on your own server by reading the [OpenSearchServer documentation](http://www.opensearchserver.com/documentation/ "OpenSearchServer documentation")
- * Or use an OpenSearchServer SaaS instance [OpenSearchServer SaaS service](http://www.open-search-server.com/services/saas_services "OpenSearchServer SaaS services")
+ * Or use an OpenSearchServer SaaS instance [OpenSearchServer SaaS service](http://www.opensearchserver.com/#saas "OpenSearchServer SaaS services")

 = Installing the plugin =

    1. Check you have a running OpenSearchServer instance
-   2. Unpack the plugin archive to wp-content/plugins folder of your WordPress installation.
+   2. Uncompress the plugin archive to wp-content/plugins folder of your WordPress installation.
    3. Activate the OpenSearchServer Search plugin via WordPress settings.
-   4. Open OpenSearchServer settings page and just fill the form to create and index.
+   4. Open OpenSearchServer settings page and fill the form with instance settings.
+   5. Choose type of content and taxonomies to index, save Index Settings.
+   6. Create index by clicking on "(Re-)Create the index".
+   7. Content from WordPress can be pushed to newly created index by clicking "Synchronize / Re-index".

 [youtube http://www.youtube.com/watch?v=_hnUMBLH-aw]